apernet/hysteria-website/docs/docs/advanced/Full-Server-Config.md

 bandwidth:
   up: 1 gbps
   down: 1 gbps
+  disableLossCompensation: false # (1)!
 ```

+1. Brutal congestion control has a "loss compensation" mechanism: when there is packet loss, it attempts to send slightly faster than the set bandwidth to compensate and still reach the target speed.
+This may or may not help depending on the network conditions, and can sometimes make things worse.
+Set this to `true` to disable the compensation and always send at exactly the set speed.
+Note that this option is local to the endpoint (it only affects the upload direction of this machine).

 The bandwidth values on the server side act as speed limits, limiting the maximum rate at which the server will send and receive data (per client). **Note that the server's upload speed is the client's download speed, and vice versa.** You can omit these values or set them to zero on either or both sides, which would mean no limit.